ioBroker/ioBroker.socketio/README.md

 - **callback** - ```function (error, data, step, sessionId) {}```

+## Tuning Web-Sockets
+On some web-sockets clients there is performance problem with communication.
+Sometimes this problem is due to fallback of socket.io communication on long polling mechanism.
+You can set option *Force Web-Sockets* to force using only web-sockets transport.

 ## Changelog
+### 1.5.3 (2016-08-14)
+* (bluefox) support of force only web sockets transport

 ### 1.5.2 (2016-07-06)
 * (bluefox) support of chained certificates